nylas/nylas-mail/docs/DraftStoreExtensions.md

 Order:   6
 ---

-The composer lies at the heart of Nylas Mail, and many improvements to the mail experience require deep integration with the composer.
+The composer lies at the heart of N1, and many improvements to the mail experience require deep integration with the composer.
 To enable these sort of plugins, the {DraftStore} exposes an extension API.

 This API allows your package to: